thanpolas/thanpolas.github.com/_posts/javascript/2013-01-31-why-i-dont-like-amd-and-what-i-will-do-about-it.md

 ## What I Plan On Doing About it

 [Google's Closure dependency][depswriter] system is the most elegant solution i know by far.
-It does what it sais it does, takes care of your dependencies, nothing more, nothing less and it does it very very good.
+It does what it says it does, takes care of your dependencies, nothing more, nothing less and it does it very very well.

 It can be ripped of the closure tools and used independently on any kind of project.
-It's what i plan on doing pretty soon, as soos as i find a free weekend.
+It's what i plan on doing pretty soon, as soon as i find a free weekend.

 It doesn't dictate how you write your code.
 You want namespaced hierarchy?
 Cool!
 You want AMD modules?
 Certainly!
 You want something in between?
 Can do... no restrictions